nettee/DepView/README.md

 Analyze calling dependencies in Java projects, and visualize them in a dependency graph.

+You can use it to:

++ Get to know the structure of new projects, especially those with little documentation
++ Adjust package structure according to connections between classes

 Related article: [Depview: Java 程序调用依赖关系的分析与显示](http://nettee.github.io/posts/2018/Depview-View-invocation-relationships-in-Java-projects/)

 ![Dependency graph](img/depgraph.png)